eryue0220/create-sdk-app/README.md

 ### Introduction

 Create SDK APP works on macOS, windows, may be Linux.
-If something wrong, please [issue](https://github.com/eryue0220/create-sdk-app/issues) let me know.
+If something is wrong, please [issue](https://github.com/eryue0220/create-sdk-app/issues) let me know.
 This is a solution for building web develop environment, inspired by [create-react-app](https://github.com/facebookincubator/create-react-app)

 ### Installation